wp-plugins/advanced-advertising-system/readme.txt

 *   Schedule the campaign
 *   Create banners for each campaign

-= PRO Version BETA =
+= PRO Version =

-Here's all features that extend from this version.
+Here's advanced features of the PRO version beta.

  = Campaign =
 * Advanced Filters
+ - Term Filter
+ - Page Filter
+ - Template Filter
+ - User Filter
 * Notification Email
 * Reset View Count
  = Zone =
 * 5 Rich Media Banner Types
 * Rotation Effect
-* Available Devices
+* Available Devices Selection
 * More Rotation Type
  = Banner =
 * Add a secondary media
 * Can insert a video
  = Advertiser =
 * Payment history
 * Payment result for each campaign
  = Report =
 * View graph for every objects
 * 3 Graph styles : chart, pie, line
 * 2 type of graph : comparison, time
 * Advanced filters for time graph
-* Attach the graph as an image when sending an email to the advertiser
+* Attach the graph as an image when sending an email to the advertiser = Others =

- = Other =
 * Prevent Click Fraud
 * Ajax load, useful when a caching plugin is used
  = Auto Email =
 * Auto Email when a campaign expires
 * Auto Emai when a campaign is updated
 * Auto Email when a campaign nearly expires

-PRO version beta now is available, if you interested, please contact me at smartdevth@gmail.com
+PRO version now is available in beta, if you interested, please contact me at smartdevth@gmail.com

 == Installation ==